abayley/takusen/README.txt

 Installing
 ----------
-Prerequisites: GHC >= 6.6, Cabal >= 1.1.6, filepath
+Prerequisites: GHC >= 6.6, Cabal >= 1.4, filepath

-(it's possible to use Takusen with GHC-6.4 and Cabal-1.1.4;
-see notes in separate section below)
+(It's possible to use Takusen with GHC-6.4; see notes in separate section below.)

 To run or build Setup.hs you will need filepath installed.
 This is only needed by Setup.hs, and is not required by Takusen itself.

-Ensure that the database libraries for any particular database you plan to use are in your path e.g. ensure that %ORA_HOME%\bin is in your path.
+Ensure that the database libraries for any particular database you plan to use are in your path e.g. ensure that %ORACLE_HOME%\bin is in your path.
-If the library is not in your path, then it won't be detected in the configure step, and Takusen won't be able to use it.
+If the library is not in your path, then the buildtools won't be found, and the configure will fail.

-You can fix this by adding it to your path and going through the configure/build/install cycle again.
+The installation uses Cabal configurations.
+Each of the backends is enabled by a flag, and the flags are all False by default.
+If you want to enable a particular backend, you must enable its flag with -f e.g. Setup configure -fodbc -foracle -fpostgres -fsqlite

 Typical build, after unzipping the distribution archive (Takusen-?.?.gz):
   $ ghc --make Setup
-  $ Setup configure
+  $ Setup configure -fodbc -foracle -fpostgres -fsqlite
   $ Setup build
   $ Setup install